 Community College Remediation is the percentage of graduates from the last school year who attended an Illinois community college in the current school year and were enrolled in remedial courses.
-The source for this metric is from the Illinois Community College Board and ISBE's Student Information System (SIS).
+The source for this metric is from the Illinois Community College Board and SIS.